girishshankaran/MCP-Client/CHATBOT.md

 ```

 Open the printed URL to access the UI.
 The page lets you submit a question, optionally add a product keyword, and view the responses inline.
 Server logs appear in the terminal window that launched the UI.

+To lock in a default product filter for the UI server, pass `--product "<name>"` (or set `MCP_PRODUCT`) when launching it.
+The browser form still lets you override the product per question.

 ### Product filter quick controls
 - Environment variable: `export MCP_PRODUCT="Cisco ACI"`